 Benefits Of SEO

-SEO is measurable.
-If you have the right tools, you can tell which pages keywords specifically are the most valuable to your business.
+If you have the right tools, you can tell which page’s keywords specifically are the most valuable to your business.
 Measuring your SEO campaign’s success is vital to ensuring your marketing spend is generating a solid ROI.

 What Does All This Mean?